 Following the events of the French and Indian War (1754-1763) the British Empire was left in tremendous financial debt and the continuing practice of salutary neglect was no longer an option.

-The established wealthy planters wanted to protect their interests by restricting access to land that would allow for the creation of plantations to rival their own.
+The established wealthy planters wanted to protect their interests by restricting access to land that would allow for the creation of forced labor camps to rival their own.

 Bacon and his followers saw these actions as corrupt.